A quick introduction

 - CPU commands DMA to move raw samples to ARAM.

 - CPU sends a list of commands that instruct how the DSP should operate these samples.
-In other words, it uploads the microcode program (only one is official available for developers).
+In other words, it uploads the microcode program (only one is officially available for developers).

 - DSP fetches samples from ARAM, applies the required operations and mixes them into two channels.
 Finally, it stores the resulting data on RAM.